 You only have so many hours, dollars and resources to spend on marketing.
 You need to use your resources and tools, so you get the best return on your investment in them.

 Start by evaluating what works best for you.
 Determine what things you cannot get by without doing, such as website and email marketing.
 Create an organized approach to sending out marketing messages.

 Too many businesses, not just artists, waste their marketing because it has no focus.
 A little of this and a little of that without a master plan is a prescription for failure.

 Focusing your attention and efforts only on the most crucial things is the key to your success.
 You need to coordinate your marketing efforts, so they go out at the right time to the right people and with powerful, related messages.
-These actions are how you get the greatest value from marketing your work.
+These actions are how you get the most exceptional value for marketing your work.

 Create systems to urge, remind, and entertain your prospects with correlated messages.
-Mixing your messages among a variety of methods improves response, results, and efficiency.
+Mixing your messages with a variety of methods improves response, results, and efficiency.

 To have success as an artist today, you need to do these six things:

 If you have been deluding yourself with wishful thinking, it’s not fatal.
 You can stop, and you can change.
-If your fear of change or doing things that will make you uncomfortable are holding you back, “Get over it,” because you can.
+If your fear of change or doing things that will make you uncomfortable is holding you back, you need to “Get over it,” because you can.